 First off, go to the Subway franchising website- https://www.subway.com/en-us/ownafranchise

 You’ll see a button that says “Register Your Interest.”
 Go ahead and click it.

 This is what you’ll see.

 As you can see, the information Subway wants is pretty basic.
-Their franchise information request form is pretty standard.
+Their franchising information request form is pretty standard.
 Notice you’re not asked anything about your financial* capability.
 Yet.
 But you will be.
-Your Subway franchise representative will ask you for a net worth statement when you get asked to fill out the formal franchise application.
+As a matter of fact, a Franchise Development Agent WILL follow up with you and explain the process.
+In addition, the Development Agent will ask you for a net worth statement* when you get asked to fill out the formal franchise application.

 *If you haven’t calculated your net worth, now would be a great time to do so.
 Just use my free net worth calculator.